marcinczenko/nextbuild-2017-css-grid/README.md

     "status-bar status-bar messanger";
 ```

-This, again is not very bad, but in my opinion already presents unnecessary coupling between the purpose of the element (e.g. header) and its position on the grid.
+This, again is not very bad, but one may say that it already presents unnecessary coupling between the purpose of the element (e.g. header) and its position on the grid.
 Moreover, I find this notation quite verbose, a bit cluttered, and in the end also error-prone.
 A first step towards even more declarative description of the grid may look as follows:

 ```css
 grid-template-areas: